sharkeyck/KTBot/catkin_ws/src/inserter_detector/docs/research.md

 ## Ideas

-- Looks like the joint state information isn't actually the current joint state - it's the commanded joint state :(
+- (DONE) Looks like the joint state information isn't actually the current joint state
-  - This means our training data is bad!
+  - error was due to bug in display code
-- Try scaling Z axis image intensity (0-255 for each input)
-- Or use int8 instead of uint8 for intensity values
+- (DONE) Try scaling Z axis image intensity (0-255 for each input) or use int8 instead of uint8 for intensity values
-- Try showing a grid of images - ones that perform well, vs ones that don't, as an output of test_pose_detection
+- (DONE) Try showing a grid of images - ones that perform well, vs ones that don't, as an output of test_pose_detection
 - Use matplotlib (https://realpython.com/python-matplotlib-guide/) to show a histogram of "good" detections vs "bad" detections in test.
+- Angle error (1.2-1.3deg) may be a factor of image resolution.
+What if we increased the image size?